On the Analytic Wavelet Transform

 This work has derived fundamental properties of the continuous analytic wavelet transform (AWT).
 In particular we have calculated an exact form for the AWT of a signal which may depart substantially from the case of negligible modulation.
 The key to achieving this representation is an expansion of the signal in terms of a set of appropriate time-varying functions---the \emph{instantaneous modulation functions}---which quantify the local degree of departure of the signal from a constant-amplitude, constant-frequency sinusoid.
 The AWT is found to involve a series of interactions of increasingly higher-order instantaneous modulation functions of the signal with increasingly higher-order frequency-domain derivatives of the wavelet, a result termed the AWT representation theorem.
 For signals or time intervals of a signal which are locally oscillatory, the AWT simplifies substantially.
 By constraining the magnitude of frequency-domain derivatives of the wavelet, the Taylor expansion of the AWT with respect to scale can be reduced to a handful of important terms in the vicinity of the instantaneous frequency curve.

 Wavelet ridge analysis, a means for estimating the properties of a modulated oscillation, was then revisited in the light of these results.
 Extending earlier work bounding the bias terms globally, we identified the lowest-order \emph{time-varying} bias of the estimated signal properties when the amplitude and frequency modulation are not negligible.
-It was seen that amplitude- and phase-based ridge definitions are different from one another, but that this difference is fact negligible.
-The leading-order error is due to the smoothing of the analytic signal by the wavelet along the signal's instantaneous frequency curve, an object we term the \emph{localized analytic signal}, and not to the deviation of the instantaneous frequency curve from the ridge.
-In fact the localized analytic signal controls to leading perturbation order not only the estimated of the analytic signal and its amplitude and phase, but also its instantaneous bandwidth; the instantaneous frequency, however, contains an additional term due to simultaneous amplitude and frequency modulation.
-All these quantities may be estimated with fidelity provided the signal modulation is not too strong and the wavelet is chosen appropriately.
+It was seen that amplitude- and phase-based ridge definitions are different from one another, but that this difference is fact of secondary importance.
+The leading-order error is instead due to the smoothing of the analytic signal by the wavelet along the signal's instantaneous frequency curve, an object we term the \emph{localized analytic signal}, not to the deviation of the instantaneous frequency curve from either type of ridge.
+In fact to leading perturbation order the estimated analytic signal is identical to the localized analytic signal.
+Amplitude and phase, as well as instantaneous bandwidth and frequency may be estimated with fidelity provided the signal modulation is not too strong and the wavelet is chosen appropriately.